GregDMeyer/dynamite/examples/scripts/floquet/README.md

 ## Overview

 In this project we will track the time evolution of various states under a time-dependent Floquet Hamiltonian.
-This system is physically interesting for a number of reasons, not least of which that it can exhibit [Floquet prethermalization](https://doi.org/10.1103/PhysRevResearch.1.033202), which can support out-of-equilibrium phases of matter like [time crystals](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.10.011043)!
+The quantum system we analyze is physically interesting for a number of reasons, not least of which that it can exhibit Floquet prethermalization,[<sup>1</sup>](#ref1) which can support out-of-equilibrium phases of matter like time crystals! [<sup>2</sup>](#ref2)

 The specific model we will implement is the following.
 The 1D spin chain will evolve under a long range $ZZ$ interaction decaying as a power law, along with a nearest-neighbor $XX$ interaction and a uniform, static magnetic field $\vec{h}$:
 $$H = J_z \sum_{i,j} \frac{\sigma^z_i \sigma^z_j}{|i-j|^\alpha} + J_x \sum_{\langle i, j \rangle} \sigma^x_i + \sum_i \vec{h} \cdot \vec{\sigma}$$